LouisMuriuki/InvoiceGenerator/readme.md

 4. Create a `.env` file in the root of the folder.
 5. Add cloudinary secrets to the env
 6. Run project with `npm run dev`
-7. Make modifications to your own version
+7. Make modifications to your own